PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 11:32:06
+Last updated: 2024-04-06 11:32:39
-Random Quote: You fight back with your spirit, little one.
-You stand up for yourself! - Devi Vishwakumar
+Random Quote: Help was not promised, lovely girl.
+Only death.  -  Jaqen H'ghar